 hν = W + E

-Here h is the plank’s constant V is the frequency W is the energy required to remove an electron E is the maximum kinetic energy of the electron Now kinetic energy is given by 12 mv2 therefore we can find the velocity of the ejected electron by this equation.
-Look at the following problem, q) Electrons with kinetic energy 6.023 × 104J/mol are ejected from the surface of a metal, when exposed to a radiation of wavelength of 600nm, what is the minimum amount of energy required from the metal atoms.
+Here h is the plank’s constant V is the frequency W is the energy required to remove an electron E is the maximum kinetic energy of the electron Now kinetic energy is given by 12 mv2, therefore, we can find the velocity of the ejected electron by this equation.
+Look at the following problem, q) Electrons with kinetic energy 6.023 × 10

 When the radiation falls on a body some amount of energy is used to knock the electron out of the orbit, rest is used as the kinetic energy of the electron.
 Therefore,

 We know kinetic energy per mol lets measure the kinetic energy per electron.
 There are 6.023 × 1023 electrons in 1 mole of matter, therefore, The kinetic energy of 1 electron would be, 6.023 × 104 6.023 × 1023 = 1 × 10-19J

 Let’s measure the energy of each photon,Eradiation = hcλ 6.626 × 10-34 Js × (3 × 108)ms−1600 × 10-9m = 3.313 × 1019J